ram1ujdx/btc-v2-repo/README.md

 select * from emp where sal <= 2000 and sal >= 1000;

 select * from emp where sal not between 1000 and 2000;

+SELECT * FROM emp where ename like '[S-Z]%T';
+SELECT * FROM emp where sal like '___';

+select * from emp where hiredate like '____-02%';

+-- Group Functions

+-- sum avg min max count

+select min(sal) from emp;

+select job, min(sal) as 'Minimum Salary', count(*) as 'Total Employees' from emp where job='CLERK' group by job;

+select job, min(sal) as 'Minimum Salary', count(*) as 'Total Employees' from emp group by job having count(*)>2;

+-- where vs having

+select e.*, d.* from emp e join dept d USING(deptno);

+select d.deptno, d.dname from dept d left join emp e on d.deptno=e.deptno where e.empno is NULL;

+-- find the no of employees worling in Kolkata

+-- display the dept details along with employee count

+-- display the total salary of SALES dept

+-- display the emplyee details of IT dept

+-- find the SALESMAN working in Mumbai

+-- Find the manager working for IT dept

+-- Find the least earner of SALES dept

+-- find the least earning manager

+-- find the EMPLOYEE whose salary is more than his manager

 ```